 make tons of Shrimp Cocktail.
 Why?
 Because people love it.
 I love it.
 When you serve shrimp cocktail, every last piece gets eaten, every time.
 People.
 Love.
 Shrimp.
 Cocktail.

-But I take issue with the quality of most of the shrimp cocktail that is out there being served.
+But I take issue with the quality of most of the shrimp cocktail that is being served out there.
 Water logged, flavorless excuses for shrimp are not how this delicate seafood should be served.
 Shrimp Cocktail should be meaty, dry, and slightly briny.
 It should have tons of flavor all on its own.
 It should not be wet, and without flavor like those horrid shrimp rings at the grocery store- those just hurt my soul.

 It’s very easy to take Shrimp Cocktail to a whole other level, so why not do it?
 All it takes is good quality shrimp and this recipe.

 One of the most delicious Shrimp Cocktail recipes out there is Alton Brown’s The Shrimp Cocktail.
 It’s truly fabulous, but it requires a brine bath which adds extra ingredients, time and steps.

 Roasting shrimp elevates the flavor of the shrimp and brings this simple, classic dish to a whole new level!